32 Things Your Flight Attendant Won’t Tell You

 I mean it.
 No one likes to be poked, but it’s even worse on the plane because you’re sitting down and we’re not, so it’s usually in a very personal area.
 You would never grab a waitress if you wanted ketchup or a fork, would you?

 We’re not just being lazy

 Our rules really say we aren’t allowed to lift your luggage into the overhead bin for you, though we can “assist.”

-…or see us running around with oxygen, defibrillators, and first aid kits, that’s not the right time to ask for a blanket or a Diet Coke.
+If you hear us paging for a doctor or see us running around with oxygen, defibrillators, and first aid kits, that’s not the right time to ask for a blanket or a Diet Coke.

 We wish we didn’t have to say this

 The only place you are allowed to pee on the airplane is in the lavatory.
 Period.